arturovm/epitome/README.md

 ## Introduction & Overview

-Pond is a protocol that aims to standardize Atom+RSS syncing across the web.
+Epitome is a protocol that aims to standardize Atom+RSS syncing across the web.
 It's also a self–hosted alternative to the backend part of Google Reader, written in Go.

-## Pond as a Protocol
+## Epitome as a Protocol

-Pond defines a set of [RESTful HTTP API endpoints](https://github.com/ArturoVM/pond/blob/master/api_doc.md) that receive and send data in a standardized format, while making it very comfortable for developers to use.
-Comfort, ease of use, minimalism and elegance are Pond's primary design goals.
+Epitome defines a set of [RESTful HTTP API endpoints](https://github.com/ArturoVM/pond/blob/master/api_doc.md) that receive and send data in a standardized format, while making it very comfortable for developers to use.
+Comfort, ease of use, minimalism and elegance are Epitome's primary design goals.

-Anybody can implement Pond using their technology stack of choice.
+Anybody can implement Epitome using their technology stack of choice.
 It could be used in a multi–user environment (as is the case with the reference implementation), or a single–user environment.

-Pond also aims to allow developers to build upon it: other protocols can be thrown on top (such as the Tent protocol), as long as the implementation satisfies all the API endpoints.
+Epitome also aims to allow developers to build upon it: other protocols can be thrown on top (such as the Tent protocol), as long as the implementation satisfies all the API endpoints.

-All of this allows for a (hopefully) bright future: if developers were to adopt Pond in their services, maximum portability would be achieved, without all the pain that comes with learning and implementing new APIs; let alone the mess that RSS is.
+All of this allows for a (hopefully) bright future: if developers were to adopt Epitome in their services, maximum portability would be achieved, without all the pain that comes with learning and implementing new APIs; let alone the mess that RSS is.

-## Pond as an App
+## Epitome as an App

-The Pond reference implementation does _not_ include a feed reader; it is just a backend that feed reading apps can use to sync your feeds and articles across devices.
+The Epitome reference implementation does _not_ include a feed reader; it is just a backend that feed reading apps can use to sync your feeds and articles across devices.

-It's worth noting that I aim to make the Pond reference implementation as high quality as possible so it can also be used in production, and it's not just there as a learning tool.
+It's worth noting that I aim to make the Epitome reference implementation as high quality as possible so it can also be used in production, and it's not just there as a learning tool.

 ### Installing